alinex/node-monitor/README.md

 - status - one of: 'ok', 'warn', 'fail' ('running')
 - message - optional, explaining the status
 - values - object containing specific values

-And the analysis will get you a markdown document.

 System Sensors